 Although e-invoicing is compulsory for all businesses who want to issue an invoice in Vietnam, there is a 2-year transition period which began in November 2018.
 Therefore, up until 1 November 2020, self-printed invoices or invoices issued by the tax authorities can still be used.

-It is also important to note that while invoices can have an additional language on it, it is mandatory to be written in Vietnamese.
+It is also important to note that while invoices can have an additional language on it, it is mandatory that they be written primarily in Vietnamese.

 The implementation of the e-invoice system has already had a positive impact.
 It has made the process of invoicing more simple and straight forward.
 It has also reduced administration expenses for many businesses and provides a more efficient means for record keeping.
 The e-invoice system is further aimed at providing more transparency and minimizing invoice and transaction fraud.